This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links.

-I originally hung my new wind charm in one area of my yard.
+I originally hung my new DIY beaded wind chimes in one area of my yard.
 But then I decided to hang it on one of the DIY string light planter posts on my patio.
-It’s nice because I can see the wind chime when I’m working on my computer in my family room.
+It’s nice because I can see the DIY beaded wind chimes when I’m working on my computer in my family room.

 Pin this project in for later!

 You Might Also Like: